sukikrishna/powerOutages/README.md

 We deleted the rows and columns that didn't have data on the Excel file containing the raw data, then we converted the Excel file into a CSV file.

-The first 5 rows of the raw DataFrame is shown in the following table:
+The first 5 rows of the raw DataFrame are shown in the following table:

 <iframe
   src="assets/df_full.html"